MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.6 Segues Navigation Controllers/README.md

 ## Assignment ##

-Open and complete the exercises in Lab—Loops.playground.
-Found in your student resource folder and also referenced on page 184.
+Open and complete the project Lab—Login.
+Found in your student resource folder and also referenced on page 350-353.

 Make sure to upload it to GitHub AND mark it as complete on Canvas.